bakketun/unicode-for-common-lisp/README.md

-# unicode (for Common Lisp)
+# Unicode support for Common Lisp

-Complete Unicode support for Common Lisp.
+This is a work in progress to create a portable library giving Common Lisp complete support for Unicode.